American indigenous academic

 According to Wikipedia,

 Jodi Ann Byrd is an American indigenous academic.
-She recently became an associate professor of Literatures in English at Cornell University, where she also holds an affiliation with the American Studies Program.
-Her research applies critical theory to indigenous studies and governance, science and technology studies, game studies, indigenous feminism and indigenous sexualities
+They recently became an associate professor of Literatures in English at Cornell University, where they also hold an affiliation with the American Studies Program.
+Their research applies critical theory to indigenous studies and governance, science and technology studies, game studies, indigenous feminism and indigenous sexualities.
+They also possess research interests in American Indian Studies, Post-Colonial Studies, Digital Media, Theory & Criticism.

 Jodi Byrd is affiliated with the following schools: